Epichrysocharis burwelli: Biology

 Epichrysocharis burwelli larvae create small reddish or brownish galls on both sides of the leaves of Corymbia citriodora, showing no preference for any side of the leaf.
 Each gall produces a "blister" on either side of the leaf.
 When the adult emerges it creates a round hole in the centre of the gall.
 The galls can be quite numerous and more than 40 have been counted on a square centimetre of the surface of a leaf, with a mean density of 7 galls per square centimetre of leaf surface.
-Adults emerge during the morning, peaking around 9am and the adults live longer when they have access to high energy food such as nectar.
+Adults emerge during the morning, peaking around 9 a.m. and the adults live longer when they have access to high energy food such as nectar.
 The sex ratio is heavily skewed towards females being as high as 165 females for every male in Brazil.
 The life cycle takes 75 days rom egg laying to the adult emergence and the galls show five stages of morphological changes, which probably reflect changes in the larvae within.
 In Brazil the wasps are multivoltine with overlapping generations and adults can be seen all year.
 Infestation has an economic effect as it reduces the production of oil from commercial plantations of the C. citriodora.

 In Portugal an unidentified species of Closterocerus, a genus previously unknown in Europe, has been found as a parasitoid of the larvae of E. burwelli in Portugal.